-When the employer helps pay for its employees' meals, aside from during business trips, this constitutes a benefit in kind- whether the employer provides the meals for free or at a modest price (in a company restaurant for example).
+When the employer helps pay for its employees' meals, aside from during business trips, this constitutes a benefit in kind whether the employer provides the meals for free or at a modest price (in a company restaurant for example).

-Food benefits in kind are valued by the URSSAF at € 5 per meal (value at as 1/1/2022).
+Food benefits in kind are valued by the URSSAF at € 5.20 per meal (value as of 1/1/2023).

-In Hotels-Cafes-Restaurants, the value of food benefits in kind is worked out in a specific way.
+In Hotels-Cafes-Restaurants, the value of food benefits in kind is worked out in a specific way (€ 4.01 value as of 1/1/2023).